An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 Modding out by tangential directions of the flow makes the speed of the flow more transparent and is geometrically equivalent to \ref{renorm1}:

 Where here as before $X$ is the position vector on $M$.
 It is related to the regular mean curvature flow by the following reparameterization; this will allow us to transfer many deep analytical properties of the MCF to the RMCF.
-Supposing that $M_t$ is a mean curvature flow on $[-1,T)$, $-1 < T \leq 0$ ($T = 0$ is the case for a self shrinker).
-Then the renormalized flow $\hat{M_\tau}$ of $M_t$ defined on $[0, -\log(-T))$ is given by
+Supposing that $M_t$ is a mean curvature flow on $[-1,T)$, $-1 < T \leq 0$ then the renormalized flow $\hat{M_\tau}$ of $M_t$ defined on $[0, -\log(-T))$ is given in terms of position vector and time by:

+One can check this is in agreement with equation \ref{renorm1}.
 This is a natural flow for us to consider because it is up to a multiplicative term the gradient flow of the Gaussian area and fixed points with respect to it are precisely self shrinkers.
-More precisely, writing $H_G$ for the mean curvature of a surface with respect to the Gaussian metric:
+More precisely, writing $H_G$ for the mean curvature of a surface with respect to the Gaussian metric one finds from the standard formula for the mean curvature under conformal change that:

 $ $